lauragondu/Autocorrelation/README.md

 # Autocorrelation

-This repository contains two jupyter notebooks, a txt file to be used as a template to import the data in a suitable manner, and the resulting strain and ACF maps
+This repository contains two jupyter notebooks, an example of displacement input data extracted from Paraview, a txt file to be used as a template to import the data in a suitable manner, and the resulting strain and ACF maps

 The procedure to plot the autocorrelation maps would be: